jph98/manuals/gigrig-g3.md

 * Midi > On > Midi Channel Number > CC+ > 0 (bank)
 * Midi > On > Midi Channel Number > PC+ > 0 (preset)

-## Setting the MTET / Volume Pedal Up
+## OBNE MTET / Expression / Volume

 * MTET - Midi channel 1 - CC 1 is the more or less.
 CC 2 is the Avalanche.
 * To program the more or less to be a volume control, you need to go 'Deep edit > Expression > Midi 1 > ON > Channel 1 > Heel 000 > Toe 127 > Number 1.